sharukkhan080/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
-My project is all about creating a sine wave differ
+My project is all about creating a sine wave